directus/directus/docs/getting-started/introduction.md

 **Directus lets the whole team to work together and access data in one place.**

+**Developers**\
-**Developers** — Developers get a complete data connection toolkit with REST and GraphQL APIs, a JavaScript SDK, access to global variables to customize [configuration options](/configuration/config-options/), and direct command line access to digital assets.
+Developers get a complete data connection toolkit with REST and GraphQL APIs, a JavaScript SDK, access to global variables to customize [configuration options](/configuration/config-options/), and direct command line access to digital assets.

+**Power Users**\
-**Power Users** — Data analysts and data scientists have in-app tools to query data, build out in-app analytics dashboards, and extract or upload data in file format.
+Data analysts and data scientists have in-app tools to query data, build out in-app analytics dashboards, and extract or upload data in file format.
 Additionally, these users are still free to link other services and run raw SQL queries directly on the database.

+**Business Users**\
-**Business Users** — The no-code app is safe and intuitive enough to make data accessible to everyone, even the most non-technical users.
+The no-code app is safe and intuitive enough to make data accessible to everyone, even the most non-technical users.
 Administrators can create absolutely granular permissions for roles as well as individual users.

 :::tip Directus Vocabulary